datahiv3/Legalese-Node-LN1/CURRENT_PRIORITIES.md

 # Current Development Priorities for LN1 Legalese Node

 This document outlines the current development priorities for the LN1 Legalese Node project.
-It serves as a guide for our internal teams (NodeOps and P10) as well as prospective contractors.
+It serves as a public guide for the DataHive development team, as well as current and prospective contractors.

 ## Primary Focus Areas